StevenRidder/Ridder-Field/README.md

 **The Finding**: Dark Energy was "stronger" or more prominent in the past and is fading today.

-**Why it fits Ridder V2**: This is exactly my "Staircase Potential".
+**Why it fits Ridder**: This is exactly my "Staircase Potential".
 My model says the field (φ) rolls down a hill, meaning its energy density (Λ) drops over time.
 The DESI data is the first direct observational evidence that Λ is not a flat line but a curve that goes down—just like my potential.

 ### 2. The "Early Dark Matter" Discovery

-If I specifically remember "Dark Matter" (not Energy) being more prominent, I'm likely thinking of the study led by **Qinyue Fei and John Silverman** (Kavli IPMU), published in *The Astrophysical Journal* in 2025.
+Another study led by **Qinyue Fei and John Silverman** (Kavli IPMU), published in *The Astrophysical Journal* in 2025.

 **The Finding**: They looked at quasars from 13 billion years ago and measured their rotation.
 Standard theories said early galaxies should be mostly gas, with very little Dark Matter in the center.
 The Surprise: They measured that Dark Matter dominated these early galaxies (accounting for ~60% of the mass), far more than expected.